 Between my husband and I Sadie and Rusty get out for a walk pretty much everyday.
 Sunday, when Chris was out walking Sadie and Rusty, they found something nasty to eat.
 Chris told them to leave it but not fast enough it turns out.
 Fast forward a day to Monday, Chris comes home from work, [...]

 This is a guest post written by Lorie Huston, she is an amazing veterinarian who is always willing to share her knowledge with others without reserve.
 Anyone who has cared for a puppy realizes how quickly they grow.
 Sometimes, it seems as though you can see them growing overnight.
-This rapid growth means that [...]
+This rapid growth […]

 Guest post by Dr. Patrick Mahaney, VMD CVA My integrative veterinary practice stems from personal experience in managing my own chronic health issues through a combination of Western (conventional) and non-conventional medical perspectives.
 I have achieved success in improving my well being through an integrative medical approach, I intend for my animal patients to experience similar [...]